fahmiabad/tdmaidv3/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Please ensure any contributions maintain the flat structure for easier deployment.
+Please ensure any contributions maintain the structure for easier deployment.

 ## Support